CS2510/Fall2025.Topics/README.md

   - Additional information available at https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/fillText and https://www.w3schools.com/jsref/canvas_filltext.asp
   - 🛝See slides on fonts

+## 👩‍💻Activity: Add Score Text to the Space Shooter Game
+- We can add text to the screen now...
+- ... but we don't have a way to update it, unless we can communicate between game objects...

 ## 💡New Idea: Component/Component Communication
 - Use when two components on the same game object need to communicate
+  - If the component you need is a transform, use `this.transform`
+  - If you need another component, use `this.gameObject.getComponent(type)`

 ## 💡New Idea: Game Object/Game Object Communication
 - Use when two components in the same scene but different game objects need to communicate
+  - `GameObject.find("Name").transform` or `GameObject.find("Name").getComponent(type)`

+## 👩‍💻Activity: Update Score Text from Another Game Object
+- When a laser destroys an enemy, find the score game object and update its score controller's score variable.

 ## 💡New Idea: Tracking the mouse
 - Mouse events